 With busy lives and hectic schedules, it can be easy to miss the small but important details.
 Sometimes, the smallest of things can be just as inspiring as the biggest, but when did you last stop and really look at what's around?
 From the tiniest insect to the patterns on a leaf, starting to see things through different eyes can put a whole new spin on the world around us.

 Image source: Impressive Magazine

-Close up photography and macro photography are all about photographing things in a way which makes them appear larger than they are in real life.
+Close-up photography and macro photography are all about photographing things in a way that makes them appear larger than they are in real life.
 It lets us look in detail at the things around us and can be an exciting and dramatic way to shoot images.
 But is there a difference between close up and macro in photography terms?

 There is, so if you're looking to get to grips with this type of photography, you need to understand that:

 - Close up photography is about putting your iPhone camera physically close to the object you are photographing, but without using any peripherals or special apps.

 - Macro photography uses technology to actually increase the size of the image to allow a close-up photo without needing to be so physically close.

 With your iPhone macro photography and close-up shooting are both possible and can bring great results if you know what you're doing.
 However, for the really professional touch, an investment in a macro lens or specialist app will certainly kick your photography skills into high gear.

 Taking great photos in macro mode isn't always as easy as it looks.
 Novice users can become frustrated when images come out dark, blurry or out of focus.
 Here are some top tips to get your iPhone macro photography just right, and to start building a collection of gorgeous close up images.